rom3r4/drupal-contentbuilder/README.md

-This project is part (and comes included) of the [Agronet Project](https://github.com/julianromera/agronet) .You will get more info in that link
+This project is part (and comes included) of the [Agronet Project](https://github.com/julianromera/agronet) .You will get more info on that link

 ###Author